- Using Salsa as a Pizza Sauce

 Salsa Ingredients Variants

-To use salsa as pizza sauce, you can make the salsa is made with fresh herbs, garlic cloves, red chili flakes, and black pepper
+To use salsa as pizza sauce, you can make salsa with fresh herbs, garlic cloves, red chili flakes, olive oil, and black pepper.

 A blend of fresh herbs and spices, oregano is one of the most famous savory spices in the world.
 Its flavor is similar to that of pepper but has a pleasant minty aftertaste.
 It can be found in various foods, including pasta, salads, and lentil dishes.
 It’s also used as a condiment.